At Sir Thomas Rich’s, we are committed to ensuring that our provision is as good as it can possibly be.

 Pupils’ achievement - Suggested grade: Outstanding (1)

 Pupils also make excellent progress.
-For example, in 2017 at GCSE the Progress 8 score (a measure of the value added since Year 7) was +0.67.
-This represents well over half a grade above the expected progress nationally and was amongst the highest scores of schools in Gloucestershire.
-It also puts STRS above the average for Grammar Schools nationally (which is +0.45 according to analysis by the Fischer Family Trust of data from the Grammar School Heads Association).
+For example, in 2018 at GCSE the Progress 8 score (a measure of the value added since Year 7) was +0.59.
+This places the school in the top 10% of schools nationally for pupil progress.
+It puts STRS above the average for Grammar Schools nationally (which is +0.58 according to analysis by the Fischer Family of data Trust of data from the Grammar School Heads Association).

-In 2017 all pupils, except those taking full course RS GCSE, took RS short course in Year 10.
-Their achievement was excellent: 99% GCSE grades were C and above; 76% GCSE grades A/A*.
-Top set mathematicians sat Additional Mathematics (FSMQ) in Year 11 alongside their GCSE Mathematics with 12 of them achieving the top grade.
-Some gifted and talented pupils take Geology in Year 9, following extra-curricular tuition and independent study.
+In 2018 all pupils, except those taking full course RS GCSE, took RS short course in Year 10.
+Their achievement was excellent: 99% GCSE grades were grade 4 and above; 75% were at the top GCSE grades of 9-7.
+Top set mathematicians sat Additional Mathematics (FSMQ) in Year 11 alongside their GCSE Mathematics with 20 of them achieving grades A-C. Some gifted and talented pupils take Geology in Year 9, following extra-curricular tuition and independent study.
 Their achievement is very good.
-In 2017, all 15 pupils gained at least a grade B with 11 obtaining an A*.
+In 2018, all 15 pupils gained at least a grade B with 6 obtaining the top A* grade.

 Pupil Premium pupils make very good progress.
-For example, in 2017 unvalidated figures, the Progress 8 figure for pupil premium and non-pupil premium was almost identical (+0.61 and +0.68 respectively).
+For example, between 2016 and 2018, the seven pupils in this category achieved an average Progress 8 score of +0.33.
 The pupil premium funding is used to offer bespoke support for pupils based on a detailed assessment of their needs.

 Merits and commendations are awarded for outstanding achievement and contribution.